-Pre-existing conditions when you joined: Specified conditions we do not cover

-Diabetes We will not cover treatment for:

-diabetes

-reduced blood supply to the heart muscle (ischaemic heart disease)

-cataracts

-damage to the retina of the eye caused by diabetes (diabetic retinopathy)

-kidney disease caused by diabetes (diabetic renal disease)

-disease of the arteries
+Pre-existing conditions when you joined: Specified conditions we do not cover Diabetes We will not cover treatment for: diabetes reduced blood supply to the heart muscle (ischaemic heart disease) cataracts damage to the retina of the eye caused by diabetes (diabetic retinopathy) kidney disease caused by diabetes (diabetic renal disease) disease of the arteries stroke.

-• stroke.

-Pre-existing conditions when you joined: Specified conditions we do not cover If you have had treatment for raised blood pressure (hypertension) in the five years before you joined We will not cover treatment for: raised blood pressure reduced blood supply to the heart muscle (ischaemic heart disease) stroke kidney failure as a result of high blood pressure (hypertensive renal failure).
-If you have been investigated, monitored or treated as a result of a Prostate Specific Antigen (PSA) test in the five years before you joined We will not cover treatment for: Any disorder of the prostate.
+If you have had treatment for raised blood pressure (hypertension) in the five years before you joined We will not cover treatment for: raised blood pressure reduced blood supply to the heart muscle (ischaemic heart disease) stroke kidney failure as a result of high blood pressure (hypertensive renal failure).
+If you have been investigated, monitored or treated as a result of a Prostate Specific Antigen (PSA) test in the five years before you joined We will not cover treatment for: • Any disorder of the prostate.